kholkinilia/war_of_ages/README.md

 pacman -S mingw-w64-x86_64-sqlite3
 ```

-Now open cmd and just run the following lines in your cmd
+Now open cmd and just run the following code line by line from an empty
-from an empty directory to install `TGUI` and to build the project:
+directory to install `TGUI` and build the project:

 ```
 git clone https://github.com/kholkinilya/war_of_ages.git